MicrosoftDocs/entra-docs/docs/identity-platform/reference-native-authentication-email-otp.md

 ## Sign up API reference

-To complete a sign-up flow using email OTP, your app interacts with four endpoints,  `/signup/v1.0/start`, `/signup/v1.0/challenge`,  `/signup/v1.0/continue`, and `/token`.
+To complete a sign-up flow using email one-time passcode, your app interacts with four endpoints,  `/signup/v1.0/start`, `/signup/v1.0/challenge`,  `/signup/v1.0/continue`, and `/token`.

 ### Sign-up API endpoints

-A sign-up flow with email OTP uses similar endpoints as sign-up with email with password as described in [Sign-up API endpoints](reference-native-authentication-email-password.md?bc=/entra/external-id/customers/breadcrumb/toc.json&toc=/entra/external-id/customers/toc.json#sign-up-api-endpoints).
+A sign-up flow with email one-time passcode uses similar endpoints as sign-up with email with password as described in [Sign-up API endpoints](reference-native-authentication-email-password.md?bc=/entra/external-id/customers/breadcrumb/toc.json&toc=/entra/external-id/customers/toc.json#sign-up-api-endpoints).

 ### Challenge types

 The API allows the app to advertise the authentication methods it supports to Microsoft Entra.
 To do so, the app uses the `challenge_type` parameter in its request.
-A sign-up flow with email OTP uses *oob* and *redirect* challenge types as described in [Challenge types](reference-native-authentication-email-password.md?bc=/entra/external-id/customers/breadcrumb/toc.json&toc=/entra/external-id/customers/toc.json#self-service-password-reset-challenge-types).
+A sign-up flow with email one-time passcode uses *oob* and *redirect* challenge types as described in [Challenge types](reference-native-authentication-email-password.md?bc=/entra/external-id/customers/breadcrumb/toc.json&toc=/entra/external-id/customers/toc.json#self-service-password-reset-challenge-types).

 ### Sign-up flow protocol details